 Minimalist hacks to declutter your life

-November 21 is Use Less Stuff Day
+Today is International Use Less Stuff Day

 There's a reason that changing seasons always seem to be accompanied by donation bags—we have too much stuff.
 Shows like 'Tidying Up with Marie Kondo' gain attention worldwide because this is a common problem that both unites and buries us.
 Whether it's one too many stops for retail therapy, the inability to give anything up due to sentimentality, or simply not enough time to go through it all, many of us struggle with household clutter in our day-to-day lives.
 However, did you know that owning less can actually improve your quality of life?

 In 1978, researcher Phillip Brickman from Northwestern University conducted a study to see if wealth truly brought happiness.
 He found that the happiness of those who had won the lottery was no higher than the control group who only met their basic physical needs.